 Today ecommerce is being adopted around the world at a rapid pace, many ecommerce processes are becoming automatic, and artificial intelligence is starting to have an impact on ecommerce stores.
 Setting up an online storefront is already pretty intuitive with the technology and platforms we have right now, but the future of ecommerce will bring new technology that will make having an online business even easier.

 Growth of online sales

 Ecommerce has continued to break records every year in revenue.
 Online retail sales continue to rise, and it doesn’t seem that they are going to slow down anytime soon.
-It is estimated that in 2025 that ecommerce will see $563 billion in revenue just in the United States.
+It is estimated that in 2027 that ecommerce will see $1.7 trillion in revenue just in the United States.